There are two versions of the Congressional Record in ProQuest Congressional

 You can easily see if your library has the Congressional Record Permanent Digital Collection by looking at the Advanced Search form.

-It is next to the Daily Congressional Record (indicated by the arrow), so users who have access to both may search them simultaneously.
+Just below it is the Congressional Record Daily Edition (which is included in the Congressional Basic subscription) so users who have access to both may search them simultaneously.